Ensure that your new team members' first weeks go smoothly.

 There’s no one-size-fits-all approach when it comes to employee onboarding processes.
 What may work for a large multinational enterprise may not work for a small company.
 But there are several onboarding best practices that most businesses can benefit from.

-Document the onboarding process: Don't make your team managers reinvent the wheel for every new hire – instead, document your existing onboarding process with all its supporting resources and checklists and keep this information easily accessible in your team's internal wiki or intranet portal.
+Don't make your team managers reinvent the wheel for every new hire – instead, document your existing onboarding process with all its supporting resources and checklists and keep this information easily accessible in your team's internal wiki or intranet portal.

-Check-in with the new hire proactively: Your new employee's first few weeks are a great opportunity for both parties to see if you are a good fit for each other.
+Your new employee's first few weeks are a great opportunity for both parties to see if you are a good fit for each other.
 Don't just monitor your new hire's performance – make sure their expectations are met as well.

-Treat it as a celebration, not an administrative task: Nothing can dampen your new team member's enthusiasm more than making the entire onboarding about filling out forms and signing NDAs.
+Nothing can dampen your new team member's enthusiasm more than making the entire onboarding about filling out forms and signing NDAs.
 Get legal stuff out of the way and make sure the employee knows you are just as excited about their arrival as they are.

 Working remotely has gone from a gradually rising business trend to a forced reality for most people in organizations worldwide.
 Fitting your existing onboarding processes into this new environment may be challenging – after all, how do you make new hires feel welcomed and excited in the absence of office tours, team lunches, and swag bags?
 How do your new employees learn about your internal workflows without observing their colleagues?